victor-grajski/victor-grajski.github.io/content/blog/want-to-listen/index.md

 order: 2
 color: "#000000"
 overview: "Listeners receive recommendations from friends and applications like Apple Music often, yet equally often, they forget to follow up on those recommendations.
 Want to Listen gives listeners a dedicated space to save recommendations for later on Apple Music.
 Over the course of two weeks, I researched Apple Media Products applications, determined a target user and scenario, designed in Sketch, and built a functional prototype using Swift and SwiftUI."
-role: Design Technologist, Product Designer
+role: Design Engineer, Product Designer
 duration: "2 weeks"
 year: 2020
 tools: "Swift, SwiftUI, Sketch"